At a Glance

 ✨Tip Number 2

 Network with professionals in the health and safety sector, particularly those who specialise in fire risk assessments.
-Attend relevant industry events or join online forums to connect with others and gain insights that could be beneficial for your application.
+Attend industry events or join relevant online forums to connect with others and gain insights that could give you an edge during the application process.

 ✨Tip Number 3